wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    for public discussion of WHIP protocol extensions proposals prior to registration.
    Use of the mailing list is strongly encouraged.
-The IESG has appointed a designated expert {{?RFC8126}} who will monitor the wish@ietf.orgg mailing list and review registrations.
+The IESG has appointed a designated expert {{?RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.

    Registration of new "ext" type URI (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be reviewed by the